 The cursor control keys can vary, but they will usually include the following:

-• Delete: Erases the character to the right of the cursor.
+• Delete: This erases the character to the right of the cursor.

-• Insert: Switches between insert mode (which inserts new text without deleting anything) and overtype mode (which deletes the text after the cursor as you type).
+• Insert: This switches between insert mode (which inserts new text without deleting anything) and overtype mode (which deletes text after the cursor as you type).

 • Home and End: These move the cursor to the beginning or end of the current line.